Skip to Main Content

 Most crawl spaces have fiberglass insulation which doesn’t fare well when moisture gets below your home.
 Often, the insulation will begin to sag or fall down entirely, as you can see here.

-Since mold is a huge issue for unprotected crawl spaces, our team recommends having it treated with fungicides.
+Since mold is a huge issue for unprotected crawl spaces, our team recommends having it treated with fungicides by professional mold remediation experts.
 This makes the crawl space cleaner and healthier even before encapsulation is installed.

 3. Install Drainage